bwmp/MC/Server_Side/jars.md

 [Spigot](https://www.spigotmc.org/wiki/buildtools/) : Spigot took over the job of [CraftBukkit](https://www.spigotmc.org/wiki/buildtools/) after legal issues came since CraftBukkit used code from Mojang's server software.
 Spigot also introduced various optimizations and new abilities.
 Spigot supports 1.4.6 - 1.16.5.

+[SportBukkit](https://github.com/StratusNetwork/SportBukkit) : SportBukkit is a 1.12.2 (I think) fork of CraftBukkit improving stability and adding some new features.
+It was developed for and by the StratusNetwork server.

+[SportPaper](https://github.com/StratusNetwork/SportPaper) : SportPaper is a 1.8.8 fork of Paper improving performance even more.
+It is developed for and by the StratusNetwork server.

 [SSSpigot](https://www.mc-market.org/resources/14122/) : SSSpigot is a premium 1.16.5 Paper fork with multi-thread support, useless code removed, some general optimizations, and tracking metrics disabled.